Sir Richard Willis, 1st Baronet: Career

 Rupert later reconciled with the King, and Willis, for his previous service, was created a Baronet of Fen Ditton in June 1646, as his elder brother, a landowner and politician, had been five years previously.

 Following the Royalist defeat, Willis spent some time in Italy, returning to England in 1652 to join the Royalist underground organisation, the Sealed Knot (his successor as Governor of Newark, Belasyse, was also one of the members).

 However, it seems Willis became a double agent.
 Although twice imprisoned by the Commonwealth, he established contact with Cromwell's secret service, led by John Thurloe, in 1656 or 1657, possibly for money (in A Child's History of England, Ch.XXXIV, Charles Dickens wrote that Willis "reported to Oliver everything that passed among them, and had two hundred a year for it").
 Alternatively, Willis may have wanted to secure his safety in case the Royalist cause failed.
 Notwithstanding critical assessments of his actions, however, no evidence has been uncovered that Willis passed on any significant piece of information, or betrayed any old friends.

 In 1659 Willis was denounced to the future King Charles II by Thurloe's secretary, Samuel Morland, who accused him of plotting, with Thurloe and Cromwell, to lure Charles and his brothers to return to England under false pretences (to meet followers in Sussex) and then assassinate them.
 Morland is said to have learned of the plan while pretending to be asleep in Thurloe's office in Lincoln's Inn.

 After the Restoration Willis was banned from court, but no other punishment was imposed, presumably in recognition of his previous service.
 Having taken a wife of considerable means, he enjoyed a comfortable retirement with his family at Fen Ditton, where his will, dated 16 to 20 May, was probated 10 December 1690.

 Personal life

 Willis married in or before 1659, Alice, daughter and sole heir of Thomas Fox, M.D., of Warlies, in Waltham Holy Cross, Essex [bur. there 26 Nov.
 1662], and of Shipton, Oxon, by Anne, daughter of Robert Honywood, of Pett, in Charing, Kent.
-Her will, dated 27 October 1684, prorated 28 March 1688.
+Her will, dated 27 October 1684, probated 28 March 1688.
 Alice was the great-granddaughter of the martyrologist John Foxe, her grandfather being his son Samuel (1560-1630).

 The baronetcy passed to Sir Thomas Fox Willys, of Warlies (30 June 1661 – 1701) who was said by his grandfather Thomas Fox to have been born "bereft of his wits" and died unmarried and without children at the age of 59.
 With his death the Baronetcy created for Willis became extinct.